Don Bradman: Family life

 Bradman's reclusiveness in later life is partly attributable to the ongoing health problems of his wife, particularly following the open-heart surgery Jessie underwent in her 60s.
 Lady Bradman died in 1997, aged 88, from cancer.
 This had a dispiriting effect on Bradman, but the relationship with his son improved, to the extent that John resolved to change his name back to Bradman.
 Since his father's death, John Bradman has become the spokesperson for the family and has been involved in defending the Bradman legacy in a number of disputes.
 The relationship between Bradman and his wider family is less clear, although nine months after Bradman's death, his nephew Paul Bradman criticised him as a "snob" and a "loner" who forgot his connections in Bowral and who failed to attend the funerals of Paul's mother and father.

-The operatic soprano Greta Bradman is his granddaughter.
+In addition to Bradman's two children, he was survived by three grandchildren: Greta Bradman, Tom Bradman, and Nick Bradman.
+Greta Bradman is an operatic soprano, psychologist, and radio broadcaster.
+She has released multiple albums and performed at numerous national events in Australia, including the State Memorial Service of Shane Warne.
+Tom Bradman worked at the Australian Department of Agriculture before taking up farming, appearing on the Australian TV show Landline, where he discussed his approach to regenerative agriculture.
+In 2017, Nick Bradman appeared on the front cover of the Australian newspaper The Advertiser, after attaining a university entrance score of 99.95 (eclipsing his grandfather's batting average of 99.94).
+He subsequently received the University Medal in law from the Australian National University.

 In popular culture

 Bradman's name has become an archetypal name for outstanding excellence, both within cricket and in the wider world.
 The term Bradmanesque has been coined and is used both within and outside cricketing circles.
 Steve Waugh described Sri Lankan Muttiah Muralitharan as "the Don Bradman of bowling".